 - Blood-forming cells

-- Lining of cells in the intestinal tract
+- The lining of cells in the intestinal tract

 - Cells in an embryo or fetus